SophonAlpha/Udacity-Capstone-Project-WhoWroteThis/README.md

 In this project we will explore to what extend machine learning techniques can learn the style of writing for a set of authors.
 A learned system would then be given a text not seen before and tries to predict who the author is.

-This Jupyter Notebook has been structured in the sequential order in which the problem has been approached.
-The next few sections describe the data set that has been aquired and the data cleaning activities applied.
-This is then followed by the main section that discusses various machine learning models.
-The models utilise various natural language processing (NLP) and classification algorithms.
-The models represent different approaches to capture the "uniqueness" of writing of the different authors.
-The key metric against which we measure each model is the accuracy in correctly predicting the authors for a set of articles that have not been seen before (the test data set).

-Lastly, we will have some fun and use the best performing model to build a small WhoWroteThis application.
-The user can copy and paste any text into a text input field and ask the system to guess who the author is.

-#### A few notes on running this Notebook:

-The total run time for this notebook is 7.3 hours on a laptop with Intel i5-5300 CPU, 2.3GHz and 8GB RAM.
-The notebook requires a number of libraries.
-All required libraries are loaded in the first code cell.
-Make sure this completes without any error.

 ## Getting Started

 Just run `WhoWroteThis.ipynb`